-• To support the delivery of a multi storey car park within the Town Centre to make the Town Centre a pedestrian-friendly area and provide additional parking at convenient locations to ease traffic flows in the Town Centre;

-- To support and strengthen the Town Centre and provide for the future expansion of the Town Centre by bringing forward anchor developments at key sites; - To retain residential accommodation in the Town Centre and support the provision of additional accommodation in this area; - To make the Town Centre a more attractive and appealing space, by improving the public realm and green infrastructure network; - In consultation with key stakeholders, to investigate and implement the most suitable form of operational measures to assist with the implementation of the Town Centre strategy and the achievement of the overall goal; and - To support the delivery of a town bus service for Ennis.
+- To support the delivery of a multi storey car park within the Town Centre to make the Town Centre a pedestrian-friendly area and provide additional parking at convenient locations to ease traffic flows in the Town Centre; - To support the delivery of a parking strategy for Ennis to consider parking options in the town centre and beyond which allows the Town Centre to be a pedestrian friendly area.
+To provide parking at convenient locations including a mixture of existing surface parking, multi-storey car parks, and park and stride sites. - To support and strengthen the Town Centre and provide for the future expansion of the Town Centre by bringing forward anchor developments at key sites; - To retain residential accommodation in the Town Centre and support the provision of additional accommodation in this area; - To make the Town Centre a more attractive and appealing space, by improving the public realm and green infrastructure network; - In consultation with key stakeholders, to investigate and implement the most suitable form of operational measures to assist with the implementation of the Town Centre strategy and the achievement of the overall goal; and - To support the delivery of a town bus service for Ennis.